Andra-Diana-Popescu/Andra-Diana-Popescu/README.md

 My passion for cybersecurity stems from a deep-seated curiosity about the digital world and a commitment to protecting it.
 From an early age, I was fascinated by the intricate workings of computers and the internet.
 This curiosity evolved into a profound interest in understanding how to safeguard these systems from threats.

 Cybersecurity, to me, is more than just a career; it's a continuously learning mission.
-I find immense fulfillment in every aspect of this field whether it's through ethical hacking or educating others about online safety (ShadowGirl in CyberLand).
+I find immense fulfillment in every aspect of this field whether it's through ethical hacking or educating others about online safety (
+  <strong>ShadowGirl in CyberLand</strong>
+    <a href="https://www.youtube.com/@shadowgirlincyberland" target="blank"></a>
+).

 👩‍🏫